 “There’s no stigma attached to being in an intervention in this school.
 Everyone needs something, whatever that might be, and so they’re all getting something somewhere.”

 We will ensure that the additional support we provide is effective by:

-- Tailoring interventions to the needs of the child
+- Tailoring interventions to the individual needs of the child

-- Recognising and building on children’s strengths to further boost confidence
+- Recognising and building on children’s strengths and achievements to further boost confidence

 Monitoring and Evaluation